pupil-labs/pupil-docs/src/invisible/explainers/glasses-and-companion-device.md

 - **IMU**: A 6-degrees-of-freedom IMU is integrated into the right arm of the glasses.
 It captures the [inertia](/invisible/explainers/data-streams/#inertial-measurements) of the glasses, including translational acceleration, rotational speed, pitch and roll.

 - **Indicator LED**: An RGB LED is located in the front-right of the glasses to notify the wearer in case of issues.
-For example, if the Companion Device is running out of battery or storage space, the indicator light will start blinking (the Companion Device will also start vibrating!).
+For example, if the Companion device is running out of battery or storage space, the indicator light will start blinking (the Companion device will also start vibrating!).

 - **Lenses**: A pair of exchangeable lenses sits in the front of the glasses.
 The glasses ship with clear plano lenses, as well as a pair of shaded lenses.
 Lenses with prescription values can be obtained from any optician or via our [lens kit](https://pupil-labs.com/products/invisible/accessories/).
 See our how-to guide on [exchanging lenses](/invisible/how-tos/pupil-invisible-glasses/exchange-lenses) for more information.

-- **USB-C Connector**: The connector is used to connect the glasses to the Companion Device.
+- **USB-C Connector**: The connector is used to connect the glasses to the Companion device.
 Always use the cable that was provided with your Pupil Invisible system to guarantee a stable connection!

 - **Serial Plaque**: The glasses serial number can be found on a plaque at the tip of the left arm.